George Mallaby (actor): Career

 Mallaby also acted in mini-series including Power Without Glory, Sword of Honour and All the Way.
 He acted in feature films such as Tim Burstall's Eliza Fraser (1976), Petersen, and End Play.

 During the late 1970s he returned to Britain.
 There he made appearances in various television series including Secret Army, Survivors and The Professionals, and appeared as a submarine crew member in the James Bond film The Spy Who Loved Me (1977).

-His last regular role was as Colonel Mustard in Cluedo, the "game show-comedy-mystery series.
+His last regular role was as Colonel Mustard in Cluedo, the game show-comedy-mystery series.

-Other interests

-He also started one of Australia's first hazelnut farms, something he saw as his "basic protection against the insecurity of show business".